ankur26/codingchallenges-solutions/README.md

 ## Preface
 This is a set of weekly coding challenges published by [John Crickett](https://uk.linkedin.com/in/johncrickett) aimed to getting software engineers to make their own version of a real world based tool in a language of their choice.
 Read more on [codingchallenges.fyi](codingchallenges.fyi).

-This is my attempt at the challeneges in Nim, and if time permits Cython.
+This is my attempt at the challenges.

 ## Folder structure (work in progress)